 The Ed Bemis Scholarship

 The Burlington Discover Jazz Festival annually awards $2,000 to a high school senior who will be majoring or minoring in music in college.
 The scholarship celebrates the memory of Ed Bemis by helping students who, like Ed, exhibit a love, respect, and curiosity for jazz.
-The 2015 recipient, saxophonist Alec Zieff, will be attending University of North Texas in the Fall.
 For information on how to apply, visit vmea.org.